 - 1 tsp thyme

 - Season the sausage and chicken pieces with half of the cajun seasoning.

 - Heat 1 tablespoon of oil in a heavy-bottomed pot over medium-high heat.
 Cook the sausage until it becomes lightly browned.

-- Stir in crushed tomatoes, cajun seasoning, thyme, cayenne, bay leaf, red pepper, salt, and pepper.
+- Stir in crushed tomatoes, cajun seasoning, thyme, bay leaf, red pepper flakes, salt, and pepper.
 Leave to simmer for 5 minutes, stirring occasionally.

 - Stir in the chicken and sausage.
 Add the rice, chicken, sausage, and Chicken broth and bring to a rapid boil.
-Turn the heat down to low and continue to cook for 20 to 25 minutes.
-(Read notes).
+Turn the heat down to low and cook for 20 to 25 minutes.

-- Place the Shrimps over the jambalaya, stir gently but quickly, cover again with the foil and lid, and leave to cook for another 5 to 6 minutes until the shrimps become pink and cooked through.
+- Add the Shrimps to the jambalaya, stir gently but quickly, cover with foil and lid again, and continue cooking for another 5 to 6 minutes, or until the shrimps are pink and cooked through.